-• NGL fractionation revenues from separating our mixed NGL inventories into distinct NGL products using our fractionation plants as directed by our NGL marketing activities (an intersegment revenue of the Fractionation segment offset by an intersegment expense of the Processing segment);

-- NGL pipeline revenues from transporting mixed NGL volumes using our pipelines to our NGL fractionation plants as directed by our NGL marketing activities (an intersegment revenue of the Pipelines segment offset by an intersegment expense of the Processing segment); - Transfer sales of mixed NGLs retained under keepwhole or percent-of-liquids arrangements between our natural gas processing plants to our NGL marketing activities (an intrasegment revenue of the Processing segment offset by an intrasegment expense of the Processing segment); and - Transfer sales of mixed NGLs retained under percent-of-liquids arrangements by our Norco NGL fractionator to our NGL marketing activities (an intersegment revenue of the Fractionation segment offset by an intrasegment expense of the Processing segment).
+- NGL fractionation revenues from separating our mixed NGL inventories into distinct NGL products using our fractionation plants as directed by our NGL marketing activities (an intrasegment revenue of the NGL Pipelines & Services segment offset by an intrasegment expense of the NGL Pipelines & Services segment); - Isomerization revenues received from charging our NGL marketing activities a toll processing fee to process inventories of mixed and normal butanes (an intersegment revenue of the Petrochemical Services segment offset by an intersegment expense of the NGL Pipelines & Services segment); - Transfer sales of mixed NGLs retained under keepwhole or percent-of-liquids arrangements between our natural gas processing plants to our NGL marketing activities (an intrasegment revenue of the NGL Pipelines & Services segment offset by an intrasegment expense of the NGL Pipelines & Services segment); and - Transfer sales of mixed NGLs retained under percent-of-liquids arrangements by our Norco NGL fractionator to our NGL marketing activities (an intrasegment revenue of the NGL Pipelines & Services segment offset by an intrasegment expense of the NGL Pipelines & Services segment).

 Our consolidated revenues reflect the elimination of all material intercompany (both intersegment and intrasegment) transactions.
-See Note 3 for information regarding our revenue recognition policies.